deiu80/XandO/README.md

 # XandO
-A simple X and O console based game.
+A simple X and O console based game written in Java.